Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Random instances of two-stage robust optimization problems

 where $\epsilon = \frac{1}{p}\sqrt{ \frac{\log m}{n} }$.
 Therefore for constant $p$, affine policy gives a constant approximation to the adjustable problem (for example $2$-approximation for $p=1/2$).

 Note that these performance bounds are in stark contrast with the worst case performance bound $O(\sqrt{m})$ for affine policies which is tight.
 For these random instances, the performance is significantly better.
 We would like to note that the above distributions are very commonly used to generate instances for testing the performance of affine policies and exhibit good empirical performance.
 Here, we give a theoretical justification of the good empirical performance of affine policies on such instances, thereby closing the gap between worst case bound of $O(\sqrt{m})$ and observed empirical performance.

-We discuss the intuition and the proof of Theorem \ref{thm:bounded} in the following subsections.
+While the approximation bound in Theorem~\ref{thm:bounded} leads to a good approximation for many distributions, the ratio $b/\mu$ can be significantly large in general.
+We can tighten the analysis by using the concentration properties of distributions and can extend the analysis for the case of distributions with sub-gaussian tails.
+In particular, we consider the case where $\tilde{\mb B}_{j}$ is generated according to a distribution with sub-gaussian tails and show a logarithmic approximation bound for affine policies.
+Note that we assume that the parameters of the distribution are independent of the problem dimensions.
+We have the following theorem. \begin{theorem}[Distributions with sub-gaussian tails] Suppose $\forall j \in [n]$, $\tilde{\mb B}_{j} = \vert \tilde{ \mb G}_{j} \vert $ such that $\tilde{\mb G}_{j} $ is a sub-Gaussian, independent of $\tilde{\mb G}_{i}$, for all $i \neq j$.
+For $n$ and $m$ sufficiently large, we have with probability at least $1- \frac{1}{m}$,